3rd Degree DWI/DUI:

 3rd Degree DWI/DUI is a gross misdemeanor offense and is punishable up to 365 days in jail and/or $3,000 fine.
 It is charged when a person has one “prior impaired driving conviction” or “prior impaired driving-related loss of license” and was 1) driving under the influence of alcohol or a controlled substance; or 2) driving with a BAC (blood alcohol concentration) of over 0.08; or when a person has no prior convictions but one of the following enhancements applies:

-- was driving with a BAC of 0.16 or more; or
+- Driving with a BAC of 0.16 or more; or

 If this is your second DWI offense in 10 years, the mandatory minimum sentence is 30 days in jail, 2 of which must be served in custody and the remaining 28 which can be served on electronic home monitoring.